QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints.md

 ## The CloudFormation Grain​
 The CloudFormation grain is Torque's native support for AWS CloudFormation templates.
 Torque allows designers to use CloudFormation features to easily orchestrate self-developer and community CloudFormation modules in a standard way and share them with others as building blocks.
+For the full blueprint yaml example, see [Example 2: Webgame on S3 (using CloudFormation and Terraform)](/blueprint-designer-guide/blueprint-quickstart-guide#example-2-webgame-on-s3-using-cloudformation-and-terraform).

 ### source
 Please see [the grain source](blueprints.md#source) for more details.